KeithWilliamsGMIT/Data-Representation-And-Querying-Project/README.md

 ###### Server Side
 - Python3 and Flask

 Python3 and the Flask microframework were requirements for this project.
+Initially I used sessions to save each users state.
+However, I eventually replaced this with Flask-HTTPAuth which is stateless.

 - Neo4J